John Peter Dalquist and family. The youngest is David..png

 Which brings us to Michael and Cora….

-They met thanks to modern technology!
+Michael & Cora met thanks to technology!
 Michael said “Hi” to Cora on Christian Mingle; she said “Hi” back and it wasn’t long before the e-mails were flying back and forth.
-One week later, it was very rainy weather so Michael decided to drive the 5 hours to central North Dakota to meet Cora and her family on their farm.
-14 months later, in October 2015, they were married, surrounded by many family members and friends.
+One week later, it was very rainy weather so, since he couldn’t do any hay making, Michael decided to drive the 5 hours to central North Dakota to meet Cora and her family on their farm.
+Their first actual date was going together to tour Gabe Brown’s farm. :) 14 months later, on a beautiful, warm, sunny day in October 2015, they were married, surrounded by many family members and friends.

-Michael & Cora have had 2 more children born to them in MN.
-They love getting to live the farmlife, (even though it keeps them very busy) and love watching the next generation being raised on the Dalquist farm!!!
+Michael & Cora have added 2 more children to their family since moving to MN, a son and a daughter.
+Together, they enjoy getting to live the farmlife, (even though it keeps them very busy) and love watching the next generation being raised on the Dalquist farm!!!

 Michael & Cora's wedding.png